MORYX-Industry/application-developer-training/chapter-1-basics.md

 Each step is executed on a separate workstation, where a worker has to follow instructions and may operate a machine.

+For more information about pencil production, look [here](https://musgravepencil.com/blogs/news/howapencilismade).

 ## Setup

 To setup a new project, you need the *MORYX CLI* installed.
 If you have installed